dangtuanhuy/assembla-to-jira-migration/README.md

 ## Introduction

-Have you ever wanted to use Jira instead of Assembla, but were afraid that the switch to Jira was too risky because you already have so much important data in Assembla?
+Have you ever wanted to use Jira instead of Assembla, but were afraid that the switch to Jira was too risky?
+Are you worried that business-critical data in Assembla will get corrupted during the transition?

-Jira does offer a number of standard add-ons to make migration easier, but unfortunately it does not offer any tools for migrating from Assembla.
+Jira does offer a number of standard add-ons to make certain migrations easier, but unfortunately it does not offer a tool for migrating Assembla.

-However, you are now in luck!
-By using these Assembla-to-Jira migration tools, it should be very easy to export all of the relevant Assembla data and import most (if not all) of it into a Jira project.
+However, **you are now in luck!** By using my Assembla-to-Jira migration tools, it should be very easy to export all of the relevant Assembla data and import most (if not all) of it into a Jira project without loss and/or corruption of data.

-Usage is made of the [Assembla API](http://api-docs.assembla.cc/content/api_reference.html) and the [Jira API](https://docs.atlassian.com/jira/REST/cloud/) in order to hook up both environments and make the necessary data transformations.
+By making use of the [Assembla API](http://api-docs.assembla.cc/content/api_reference.html) and the [Jira API](https://docs.atlassian.com/jira/REST/cloud/), both environments are hooked up in order to make all necessary data transformations.

-Most of the actions can be done automatically via a pipeline of scripts, after proper configuration of the required parameters in the `.env` file.
+Most of the actions can be done automatically via a pipeline of scripts.
+Just define the required parameters in the `.env` configuration file, and you are ready to go.

-However, there are a few manual actions required since the Jira API does not support all possible actions, but these are minimal.
-It is important NOT to skip these manual changes, as the successful migration depends on them.
+Some manual actions are required since the Jira API does not support all the required data transformations, but these actions are minimal.
+It is very important NOT to skip these manual changes, as the successful migration depends on them.

 It is best to start with a fresh installation, e.g. one in which the desired project has not yet been created.
 Otherwise, unexpected problems may occur.
+Also note that in addition to a new project, all the Assembla users are also created.

-Also realize that although the documentation claims that the Jira API for hosted server is nearly identical to the cloud, there are some subtle differences that can bite you when you least expect.
-Don't worry, most of these annoying differences will not affect you.
+Although the documentation states that the Jira API for hosted server is nearly identical to the cloud, there are some subtle, tricky differences that can bite you when you least expect.

+Don't worry, if you read all of the instructions below and do not skip anything, these annoying differences should not affect you.

 If you need help, please check out the [support](https://github.com/kgish/assembla-to-jira#support) section.

 ## Installation

 The toolset has been written with the [Ruby programming language](https://www.ruby-lang.org).
-In order to be able to use it, you will have to have downloaded and installed the following on your computer:
+In order to be able to use it, you will have to have downloaded and installed the following items on your computer:

 * [Ruby](https://www.ruby-lang.org/en/downloads)
 * [Bundler](http://bundler.io)